LezWatch/LezWatch/_writing/blog-posts.md

 * Breaking News: These are to be posted as soon as possible -- recommended title "Breaking News: [The Thing]"
 * Exclusives: Interviews (for the most part) -- they should be scheduled and preferably no more than one a week
 * Listicles: i.e. 'Best Wall Makeout Scenes' posts -- these use a special block called "Listicle"
-* The Queerest Thing I Watched: Tracy posts this every Monday @ 1pm ET (try not to schedule anything else at the same time)
+* The Queerest Thing I Watched: Tracy posts this every Monday at midday
-* Queer Beats: What's new with queer things around the world
+* Queer Beats: Nikki posts what's new with queer things around the world every Friday morning

 ## Publicize